MarineRobuchon/consmampd/README.md

 -   pext\_Mooers2008.csv (file containing the equivalence between IUCN status and probabilities of extinction according to the model of Mooers et al. 2008)
 -   assessments\_mammals\_25092019.csv (file containing global assessments for mammal species in IUCN version 2019-2)
 -   ne\_50m\_coastline.shp, .shx, .prj, .dbf, .cpg (spatial files for the coastline from Natural Earth <https://www.naturalearthdata.com/downloads/50m-physical-vectors/>)
--   percentage\_pa\_grid\_raster.tif (raster containing the percentage of area covered by the re-processed and transformed WDPA dataset for each grid cell of the reference gridded map).
+-   percentage\_pa\_grid\_raster.tif (raster containing the percentage of area covered by the re-processed and transformed WDPA dataset for each grid cell of the reference gridded map)
+-   animal\_species\_Union-concern.csv (the list of invasive animal species of Union concern, copied from <https://ec.europa.eu/environment/nature/invasivealien/list/index_en.htm>).

 ### 1.2. images